odessathompson/American-Red-Cross/index.md

 <h4>When does Red Cross meet?</h4>
 <p>Directly after school every other Tuesday.</p>
 <h4>What are my responsibilites in Red Cross?</h4>
-<p>Come to at least one meeting a month, participate in one Red Cross sponsered event each month, and volunteer two hours every month.</p>
+<p>Come to at least one meeting a month, participate in one Red Cross sponsored event each month, and volunteer two hours every month.</p>
 <h4>Why should I join?</h4>
 <p>Red Cross is a fantastic way to make a difference in your community, meet new people, and become involved in your school!
 Plus there are excellent snacks!</p>